Recovering individual-level spatial inference from aggregated binary data: Simulation Experiment

 \subsection{Simulation Results}

 {\Alph{subfigure}}

 In our simulation experiment, we crossed two factors (average sample size per subregion and covariate equivalence) with two levels each.
-With our choices of $\alpha_0$, the average numbers of observations within each grid cell were 10.2 and 50.1 for small and large sample settings, respectively.
+With our choices of $\alpha_0$, the average numbers of observations within each grid cell were about 10.2 and 50.1 for small and large sample settings, respectively.
 With our choices of $\beta_0$ for each setting, we maintained a proportion of approximately 0.11 of grid-cells that contained a binary mark of one (see \textbf{Table \ref{sim.results}}).

-Under the model and data in scenario one (traditional logistic regression with no data aggregation), the MLEs for $\beta_1$ were apparently unbiased for all settings and had CPs between $0.945$ and $0.951$.
-Under the model and data in scenario two (joint distribution of $n_{1j}$ and $n_{0j}$) the MLEs for $\beta_1$ were apparently unbiased for all settings in the simulation study (see \textbf{Figure 3} for graphical comparisons of estimates).
+As expected, under the model and data in scenario one (traditional logistic regression with no data aggregation), the MLEs for $\beta_1$ appear to be unbiased for all settings and had CPs between $0.945$ and $0.951$.
+Under the model and data in scenario two (joint distribution of $n_{1j}$ and $n_{0j}$) the MLEs for $\beta_1$ appear to be unbiased for all settings in the simulation study (see \textbf{Figure 3} for graphical comparisons of estimates and the web-based appendix for additional plots and summaries).
 The CPs for $\hat{\beta}_1$, in scenario two, were between $0.94$ and $0.961$ for all settings.
-Additionally, the efficiency of $\hat{\beta}_1$, obtained from scenario two, ranged from 1.1 (settings 1, 2) to 1.2 (setting 3).
+Additionally, the relative efficiency of $\hat{\beta}_1$, obtained from scenario two, ranged from about 1.1 (settings 1, 2) to about 1.2 (setting 3).
+The CPs obtained for scenarios one and two, and efficiencies for scenario two, are available in \textbf{Table 2}.

-Under the model and data in scenario three (joint distribution of $v_{j}$ and $n_{j}$) the MLEs for $\beta_1$ were apparently unbiased for all settings in the simulation study (see \textbf{Figure 3}).
+Under the model and data in scenario three (joint distribution of $v_{j}$ and $n_{j}$) the MLEs for $\beta_1$ appear to be unbiased for all settings in the simulation study (see \textbf{Figure 3}).
 The CPs for $\hat{\beta}_1$, in scenario three, were between $0.946$ and $0.964$ for all settings.
-Additionally, the efficiency of $\hat{\beta}_1$, obtained from scenario three, ranged from 1.4 (setting 4) to 1.8 (setting 2).
+Additionally, the relative efficiency of $\hat{\beta}_1$, obtained from scenario three, ranged from about 1.4 (setting 4) to about 1.8 (setting 2).
+The CPs and efficiencies obtained for scenario three are available in \textbf{Table 2}.